KaiLamNYC/ai-quizzler/README.md

 # AI Quiz Generator

-CURRENTLY NOT WORKING ON DEPLOYED VERSION, HAVE TO CLONE AND RUN ON LOCAL

 Welcome to the AI Quiz Generator, a fun and interactive platform where you can create quizzes on any topic of your choice using the power of AI.
 Whether you're a student looking for study materials or just want to challenge your friends, this platform has got you covered.

 ## Table of Contents